Empowered: Life As An African American Entrepreneur In Nigeria

 What’s life like in Nigeria for you?

 Life is many things for me here.
 It’s exciting.
 It’s lonely… sometimes.
 It’s challenging and a spiritual awakening for me.
 There’s more good things than bad or I wouldn’t be here.
 I am definitely enjoying the journey.
-It’s pushed me way past that which I ever thought I could achieve.
+It’s pushed me way past what I ever thought I could achieve.

-What do you love the most about living in Nigeria?
+What do you love most about living in Nigeria?

-I love the idea that something I’m doing really has the ability to impact people.
+I love the idea what I’m doing really has the ability to impact people.
 I am in a very non-traditional role.
-I’m a woman in construction, I’m an international investor, I’m African-American .
-People really see something “different” and can imagine the possibilities for their lives.
+I’m a woman in construction, an international investor, and an African-American.
+People really see something “different” in me and imagine the possibilities for their lives.